-As with many other IR fellowships throughout the country, this fellowship will be sunsetting at the end of the 2019-2020 academic year.
+As with many other IR fellowships throughout the country, this fellowship will be sunsetting in June 2020.
 With this training pathway being phased out, the alternative pathways towards IR at Loma Linda will include the 1) Integrated IR residency and 2) ESIR (early specialization in IR) pathways.

 The Vascular and Interventional Radiology division of the Department of Radiology at Loma Linda University Medical Center offers 2-3 fellowship positions each year.
 The one year fellowship consists of rotations at Loma Linda University Medical Center and Heart and Surgical Hospital.
 The fellowship also offers elective time in non-invasive vascular imaging lab.